ywangua/Xubuntu-Post-Installation/README.md

 sudo update-grub
 sudo reboot
 ```
-If rebooting successfully, we will continue to install other software/programs
+If rebooting successfully, we will continue to install other software/programs.
+Otherwise, it is not worthwhile to continue.

 ## Install google chrome
 ```